About This Breed

 - Dental disease

 Reputed as one of the oldest dog breeds and the most ancient European toy breed, the Maltese has a curious history.
 Phoenician sailors visiting the island of Malta for trading around 1500 B.C. are credited for discovering the first Maltese dogs.
-From the 5th century onwards, dogs resembling the Maltese were found in Greek art.
-There is also evidence that the Greeks erected tombs to honor the Maltese.
+From the 5th century onwards, dogs resembling the breed were found in Greek art.
+There is also evidence that the Greeks erected tombs to honor the dogs.

 National Clubs and/or Organizations